 SS: And there are classroom lessons for high-schoolers down to kindergarteners.

 AM: All based on the stories.
-And on a belief that kids can be remarkably empathetic when you get through to them.
+And on a belief that kids are inherently empathetic.
 When I was a curriculum developer at Chicago and New York publishing houses, I didn’t see my bosses believing that young human beings are by nature that good-hearted.
 I had to be in charge to make materials like that happen.

 SS: And the poet?
 The novelist?
 Where were they in all this?

 AM: Silenced.
 I didn’t believe I could do those things no matter how much evidence there was that I probably could.
 My own thoughts and feelings, my own story, Out There?
 No way.

 AM: Hedgebrook happened.
 A retreat for women writers.
 I was on the board for years, providing sanctuary for other women to make their voices heard.
 And there was this nagging, "What about your voice?"
 So I quit hiding and put together 70 of the poems I’d been writing.
 In 2003, when I was 70.

 SS: And it took the next 18 years to write the novel?

 AM: It was more like 35 years.
 I’d written pages and pages of it, over decades.
 It just took me those ten years of evenings and weekends to patch it all together and make it a coherent story.